Even though they are kind of a lot of work to write up, I enjoy sharing my Our $200 Grocery Budget: What I Spent & Saved this Week posts with you all.

 So I just want to be perfectly clear: I don’t expect everyone else to have a $200/mo. grocery budget.
 And I believe that you can be frugal and spend more than $200/mo. too!

 One of my strengths is being able to save money.
-In fact, I’m wired in such a way that I about can’t keep myself from looking at life through the lens of frugality!
+In fact, I’m wired in such a way that I almost can’t keep myself from looking at life through the lens of frugality!

 But you know what?
 There are plenty of other things that I don’t do so well.